 Description Specifies the function associated to the GPI input line.
 According the configured protocol some or all of the functions described below are available.
 Values Play: sends a play command at 100% speed on the selected channel.
 Pause: sends a pause command on the selected channel.
 Recue: sends a jump to the IN point of the on air element on the selected channel.
 (If this is a playlist, the jump is performed to the IN point of the first clip of the playlist.)
 Previous: sends a command to go to the previous clip of a playlist on the selected channel.
 Next: sends a command to go to the next clip of a playlist on the selected channel.
 Skip: sends a command to skip the clip being played on the selected channel.
+Skip: sends a command to skip the clip being played on the selected channel.
 Tally: activates or deactivates the on-air flag on the selected channel.
 (This GPI is only used by IPDirector.)
-Mark IN: sets an IN point on the corresponding record channel.
+Mark NUT: sets an IN point on the corresponding record channel.
 Mark OUT: sets an OUT point on the corresponding record channel.
-Mark Tly: sets an IN and an OUT points on record trains based on changes in camera angles of the director's cut.
-An IN point is set on the train to which the director switches and an OUT point is set on the train that the director leaves.
+Mark TIy: sets an IN and an OUT points on record trains based on changes in camera angles of the director's cut.
+An IN point is set on the train to which the director leaves.
 Exit ASP: sends a command to exit the loop as soon as possible without playing the current element until its end then jump to the selected element.
 (This GPI is used with playlists in IPDirector.)
-Exit OUT: sends a command to exit the loop as soon as the OUT point of the current element is reached then jump to the selected element.
+Kart OUT: sends a command to exit the loop as soon as the OUT point of the current element is reached then jump to the selected element.
 (This GPI is used with playlists in IPDirector.)
-None: no value is defined.
 Default value None